 The process of manufacturing finest quality truffle juice involves gently simmering fresh, ripe black truffles in salted water and then straining them.
 The resulting liquid is jet black and has almost all of the flavour of the fresh truffles locked within it.
 This is then canned and can be used to add the real taste of pure tuber melanosporum – black winter truffles – to dishes all year round.

 My advice – avoid all standard home user truffle products.
-Instead, either buy them from a small artisan producer that avoids all artificial chemical flavouring, or even better – make your own.
+Instead, seek out a small artisan producer that makes small batches of hand made real truffle products, avoiding all artificial chemical flavouring.
+Even better – make your own.
 If you buy top quality very fresh black truffles you can make delicious sauces, pâté, cheese, butter, ice cream, salt, paste and many other things.
-They will be expensive, have a relatively short shelf life and be much less overpowering than the artificially flavoured stuff – but will be infinitely more complex, delicious, satisfying and rewarding.
+They will be expensive, have a short shelf life and will be much less overpowering than the artificially flavoured stuff – but will be infinitely more complex, delicious, satisfying and rewarding.

 Some more reading on the subject: